 The implementation plan is intended to provide recommendations for the integration of the AMP with existing university planning processes and its use by the university on an annual basis.
 This is a draft version of the Implementation Plan.
-University approval for the Implementation Plan will be sought in fall 2012.
+University approval for the Implementation Plan will be sought in fall 2012 through spring 2013.